Dreamers of a Digital Society

 Day 1 – APPROACHING:

-After an introduction by the Rwanda Development Board, we will visit Ms Faith Keza, the young Lady running Irembo, the e-government platform.
-And we will visit an Energytech company, the startup “Code of Africa” and software developers.
+After an introduction by the Rwanda Development Board, we will visit Irembo, the e-government platform.
+And we will do field visits to startups and companies in the field of EnergyTech and EduTech.
 Ending then with a networking event in the backyard “garage” of a company.

 At Fred Swaneker‘s African Leadership University we will discuss Africa‘s contribution to the digital society.
 And we will visit the Startup House and get to know some of these young entrepreneurs.
 In the afternoon we plan to go out of town, to Zipline, the world‘s first cargo drone line.

 Day 3 – INNOVATION FOR THE BOTTOM OF THE PYRAMIDE:

 Day 4 – CO-CREATION:

 At Kigali‘s „Innovation City“ we will have talks with Volkswagen‘s „Moving Rwanda“ initiative and a new smartphone production facility.
-After visiting the pan-African IT education initiative „Andela“ we will finally recap and discuss possibilities for African-European co-creation .
+After visiting the Code of Africa we will finally recap and discuss possibilities for African-European co-creation.

 What will you get from it?